felicien-brochu/selflessheroes/leveleditor/doc/README.md

 # Create levels for Selfless Heroes

-This guide go through all the process of creating levels for Selfless Heroes.
+This guide go through all the process of creating levels for Selfless Heroes and publishing on the API.

+## What use will be made of the published levels?

+The community levels will be accessible in a dedicated section of the game in a future release.
+I'm waiting until there are enough levels created by the community before introducing this feature in the game.

+## Reviewing process

+Published levels will be reviewed before they are actually accessible in the game.
+A level can be rejected for one of the following reasons:

+-   The level is incomplete.
+-   The level contains inappropriate language or imagery.

+In case your level is rejected, a moderator will contact you by email to explain why it is the case.
+We will help you to ensure that your level complies with the publication requirements.

 ## Programming skills required